zabereznikova/docs.de-de/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 |26|

 ## <a name="namespaces"></a>Namespaces
- [Mithilfe von](../../../../../../docs/framework/data/adonet/ef/language-reference/using-entity-sql.md) gibt an, in einem Abfrageausdruck verwendete Namespaces.
+ Die [Verwendung](using-entity-sql.md) von gibt in einem Abfrage Ausdruck verwendete Namespaces an.

  Beispiel: